 We similarly consider that it would be appropriate for powers relating to appeals to be detailed in a separate section of the Bill.
 We note that there is no specified exclusion in relation to material which is subject to legal professional privilege.
 We welcome the consultation requirement in section 8(5) but consider that the wording of this provision could be made clearer.

-We note that the sectors listed in section 9(1) mirror those which may be subject to marketing standards under the CMO Regulation8.
+Section 9 We note that the sectors listed in section 9(1) mirror those which may be subject to marketing standards under the CMO Regulation19.
 Pig meat and sheep meat are not currently included in the list.
 If there is a desire to include these sectors, it would be preferable for them to be included on the face of the Bill rather than added by regulation at a later stage.

-Our comments in relation to section 10(2) - (4) mirror those above in relation to section 8(3) - (5).
+We note the Rural Economy and Connectivity Committee's recommendation in relation to consultation in this regard20.
+Section 10 Our comments in relation to section 10(2) - (4) mirror those above in relation to section 8(3) - (5).